karddal/avon/documentation/src/dev_env/README.md

 Some of our workflows use Docker, because we containerise our platform.
 This means that you should install Docker or a Docker-compatible runtime, like
 Podman.

+## Local db setup

+To seed a local db for development use, see the just commands above.